deviantony/docker-elk/README.md

 [![Join the chat at https://gitter.im/deviantony/fig-elk](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/deviantony/fig-elk?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+**WARNING: Experimental support of the X-Pack version of the Elastic stack.**

+It is *NOT* recommended to use this in production.

 Run the latest version of the ELK (Elasticseach, Logstash, Kibana) stack with Docker and Docker-compose.

 It will give you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticseach and the visualization power of Kibana.